-Our communities are healthy and safe

-All our region's residents live healthy and rewarding lives with a sense of dignity and well-being.
+Our communities are healthy and safe All our region's residents live healthy and rewarding lives with a sense of dignity and well-being.

 Safe and healthy communities for all residents are the bedrock of a flourishing region.
-This means residents enjoy not only accessible medical care, but also continued and expanded availability of nutritious and culturally desirable food, safe water, dignified and affordable housing, stabilized neighborhoods, opportunities for meaningful contribution, high-quality education and health care, time outdoors, clean air and water, accessible transportation and digital connectedness.
+This means residents enjoy not only accessible medical care, but also continued and expanded availability of nutritious and culturally desirable food, safe water, dignified and affordable housing, stabilized neighborhoods, opportunities for meaningful contribution, high-quality education and health care, time outdoors, clean air and water, accessible transportation, and digital connectedness.
 This goal acknowledges the importance of social conditions, including welcoming, inclusive neighborhoods and freedom from violence and harassment.
 Positive emotions like happiness and a sense of dignity additionally support individuals' health.
-167

 Land use, water, parks, transportation, and housing policies can support diverse community types to create a region where residents live healthy and rewarding lives.
-Walking and biking infrastructure and access to green spaces have positive effects on physical and mental health.
+Walking and biking infrastructure and access to green spaces have positive effects on "Don't forget to dream big and push for healthy living.
+Clean water and access to healthy food matters.
+We need to make these things accessible."

+- Community engagement specialist and disability advocate, St. Paul physical and mental health.
 Pedestrians and cyclists can be protected as they travel around the region through transportation infrastructure decisions.
 Community design - including public buildings, commercial areas, transportation facilities, or recreation spaces - can be accessible and welcoming to people with disabilities and diverse cultural backgrounds, increasing a sense of dignity.
-Housing investments focused on creating stability, safety and decency can support rewarding lives and well-being, particularly when prioritizing residents with disabilities or facing housing instability and homelessness.
+Housing investments focused on creating stability, safety and decency can support rewarding lives and wellbeing, particularly when prioritizing residents with disabilities or facing housing instability and homelessness.
 Economic development focused on increasing wages and dignity offers improvements in health and well-being.
-168 Policies strive to address structural racism as the barrier to equitable health and safety.
+Policies strive to address structural racism as the barrier to equitable health and safety.
 This includes the harms caused by unequal, segregated spatial distribution of resources, broken federal immigration policy, and intergenerational effects of trauma and economic exclusion.
-169 As government entities nationwide declared racism a public health emergency in the early 2020s, the American Public Health Association developed a framework to promote policies and practices to promote racial healing and address social inequities.
-170
+As government entities nationwide declared racism a public health emergency in the early 2020s, the American Public Health Association developed a framework to promote policies and practices to promote racial healing and address social inequities.